TOP

 Should you use SSF?

-With all the emulator offerings as of 2024, should you use uoYabause?
+With all the emulator offerings as of 2024, should you use SSF?
 That's a complicated question to answer.
 Saturn emulation has four options: uoYabause, SSF, Mednafen, and RetroArch (using the 'Beetle Saturn' core).
-The emulation scene has declared that uoYabause and SSF are no longer recommended.
+The emulation scene declared that uoYabause and SSF are not recommended.
 Mednafen is stated as the #1 Saturn emulator, and with no other competitors.

 What's tricky is that Mednafen is not easy to use and is more for advanced users.
 That leaves using RetroArch as the better option, because it's easier to use.
 Even so, I know that some people find multi-system emulators like RetroArch intimidating.
 My thoughts are: if you want the easiest option for Saturn emulation, use uoYabause or SSF.
 Versus uoYabause, people say SSF has better game compatibility.